Abduliokhanio/sinatra_project/README.md

 |X| 5)Must have user accounts - users must be able to sign up, sign in, and sign out.

-| | 6)Validate uniqueness of user login attribute (username or email).
+|X| 6)Validate uniqueness of user login attribute (username or email).

 |X| 7)Once logged in, a user must have the ability to create, read, update and destroy the resource that belongs_to user.

 |X| 8)Ensure that users can edit and delete only their own resources - not resources created by other users.

-| | 9)Validate user input so bad data cannot be persisted to the database.
+|X| 9)Validate user input so bad data cannot be persisted to the database.

-| | 10)BONUS: Display validation failures to user with error messages.
+|X| 10)BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)